What is Confirmation?

 Preparing for Confirmation is a meaningful journey, and questions will arise along the way.
 Whether you’re wondering about the new program, retreat options, or how to stay connected with a sponsor, we’re here to be a resource.

-If in need of more information or have additional questions pertaining to Confirmation Preparation or Confirmation, please reach out to Justin Korteum at 651-768-3020 or at [email protected].
+If in need of more information or have additional questions pertaining to Confirmation, please reach out to:

 The best way to deepen your faith and uplift your family is by joining an adult small group or youth group.
 These communities nurture your spiritual growth and equip you to share that joy at home.